Removing checkout fields in WooCommerce is one of the fastest ways to simplify your store’s checkout and reduce cart abandonment.

 Customer feedback is invaluable for fine-tuning your checkout process.

-For example, if customers frequently abandon the checkout after reaching optional fields like "Company Name" or "Address Line 2", consider removing or hiding these fields to keep things simple.
+For example, if customers frequently abandon checkout after reaching optional fields such as "Company Name" or "Address Line 2", consider removing or hiding these fields to keep things simple.

 Reviewing user interactions helps you identify which fields may be unnecessary, allowing you to adjust and streamline the form to create a smoother experience.